keilka1/AngularProjects/gh-portfolio/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

+This project focuses on building an Angular Application that acts as a portfolio application for my GitHub profile.
+It displays the use of the GitHub API, Angular Universal (to create an SSR application), and the preboot library.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.